-- Before the formation of a Hammer pattern, the prior trend should be a downtrend and there should be at least2-3 bearish candlesticks.
+- Before forming a Hammer pattern, the prior trend should be a downtrend, and there should be at least2-3 bearish candlesticks.

 - The Hammer pattern is formed when the real body is small with a long lower shadow.

-- For the confirmation of reversal, a bullish candlestick should be formed after the Hammer.
+- To confirm the reversal, a bullish candlestick should be formed after the Hammer.

-Below is the daily chart of Nifty 50 in which all the above 3 points has been shown:
+Below is the daily chart of Nifty 50 in which all the above 3 points have been shown: